-By Ferry -- Songserm Travel (tel.
-07750-6205 in Surat Thani) runs a loop from Surat Thani pier to Chumphon, stopping at Ko Samui, Ko Pha Ngan, and Ko Tao, and taking around 11 hours for the complete journey.
-Rates are 250B for Surat-Samui, Samui-Ko Pha Ngan, and Ko Pha Ngan-Ko Tao; rates are 450B for Ko Tao-Chumphon.
-Lomprayah (tel.
+By Ferry -- Lomprayah (tel.
 07742-7765) links the islands by high-speed catamaran and runs some specialized trips, with similar rates.
 Seatran Discovery (tel.
-07747-1174) offers a popular choice for comfortable interisland travel and day trips, and costs 140B from Surat to Samui.
+07747-1174) offers a popular choice for comfortable interisland travel and day trips, and costs 400B from Nathong or 600B from Surat Thani.
 Car ferries run from Donsak pier, which is 60km (37 miles) northeast of Surat Thani.
 Raja Ferries (tel.
-07742-3190) offers a car and passenger service from Donsak to either Ko Samui (cost 450B) or Ko Pha Ngan (cost 620B).
-(There are still no connections for cars between the islands.)
+07742-3190) offers a car and passenger service from Donsak to either Ko Samui (cost 130B per person, or 450B with a car) or Ko Pha Ngan (cost 150B/person, 550B with a car).

 If you book ahead at a resort, most will arrange transport from the Samui ferry pier at Nathon to your hotel.
 Otherwise, songtaews make the trip to most beaches on the east coast for as little as 70B, if they can get a packed truckload from the boat landing (and it can be very packed).
 Songtaews make stops along the way as required, so you can jump on or off.
 There are also private taxis at the pier; expect to pay at least 500B from Nathon pier to Chaweng.